waikato-datamining/tensorflow/image_classification/README.md

 ### Train

-* For training, use the following script: `train.retrain`
+* For training, use module `wai.tfimageclass.train.retrain` or console script `tfic-retrain`

 ### Predict

 Once you have built a model, you can use as follows:

-* For making predictions for a single image, use: `predict.label_image`
+* For making predictions for a single image, use module `wai.tfimageclass.predict.label_image` or console script `tfic-labelimage`
-* For polling images in a directory and making continous predictions with CSV companion files, use: `predict.poll`
+* For polling images in a directory and making continous predictions with CSV companion files, use module `wai.tfimageclass.predict.poll` or console script `tfic-poll`